AcedenD/CMPE131team4/USE_CASE_DESCRIPTION.md

 ## Primary Postconditions
 * Postcondition 1: The associated task will be removed from the data base and the display.
 * Postcondition 2: Other tasks, if any, will take its place on the list of tasks.
+* Postcondition 3: Updated the calendar with the tasks.

 ## Alternate Sequence
 NO  ALTERNATE SEQUENCE FOR THIS TASK SET.